-The consolidated financial statements were approved by the Company's board of directors on March 24, 2023.
+The consolidated financial statements were approved by the Company's board of directors on April 12, 2024.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Amendments to the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") mandatorily effective for the current year.
+In the current year, the Company has applied a number of amendments to IFRS Accounting Standards issued (IFRS Accounting Standards) by the International Accounting Standards Board (IASB) that are mandatorily effective for an accounting period that begins on or after January 1, 2023.
+Their adoption has not had any material impact on the disclosure or on the amounts reported in these financial statements.